-The Adopted Budget includes \$1.8 million for the City's required Fiscal Year 2021-2022 UAL payment, which reflects an increase of \$235,000 over the FY 20-21 Adopted Budget.
-Based upon Council direction from the March 2, 2021 City Council meeting, the budget includes \$1.0 million within the General Fund Operating Budget to implement pension mitigation strategies.
+The Recommended Budget includes \$1.8 million for the City's required fiscal year 2021-2022 UAL payment.
+Based upon Council direction from the March 2, 2021 City Council meeting, the budget includes \$1.0 million to implement pension mitigation strategies.
+At this time, the \$1.0 million is included within the General Fund, although transferring the funding to a designated reserve fund is also an option that will be part of the forthcoming budget adoption hearing.